vdhamer/Photo-Club-Hub/.github/README.md

 This iOS app showcases work of members of photography clubs.
 It thus serves as a permanent online exposition or gallery with selected work of these photographers.

-Version 1 of the app supported a _single_ photo club in Waalre in the Netherlands.
+Version 1 of the app supported a _single_ photo club in a town called Waalre in the Netherlands.
-Version 2 introduced support for _multiple_ photo clubs.
-This enables viewers to see photos from multiple clubs without the inconvenience of having to find the club's website and finding how to navigate to- and between the member photos.
+Version 2 enables support for _multiple_ photo clubs.
+This allows viewers to see images from multiple clubs in a single app.
+It also provides a degree of standardization, thus sparing the user the small inconveniences of having to find each club's website, discovering  how to navigate within each site and how to browse the member images.
-To reflect this scope change, the app name was changed from _Photo Club Waalre_ to _Photo Club Hub_ since version 2.0.
+Since version 2 the app name was therfore changed from _Photo Club Waalre_ to _Photo Club Hub_.

-The app fetches software-readable lists of photo clubs, their members and their curated photos from online servers.
+The app fetches software-readable lists of photo clubs, their members and their curated images from online servers.
-This ensures that additional clubs, members and photos can be added or updated without releasing an update to the app See the [Architecture](#the-app-architecture) section for more details.
+This ensures that additional clubs, members and images can be added or updated without having to update the app itself.

+See the [Architecture](#the-app-architecture) section for details how this control information is managed and configured.
 Help in the form of coding, testing and suggestions is highly appreciated.
 See [section](#contributing) on contributing below.

 </details>